davidlee/invaders/README.txt

  * add some basic css to demo page
  * high score table
  * only bottom aliens in each column should shoot
+ * speed of fleet is determined by its height on the screen